Plantalytics/plantalytics-hub/README.md

 ## Use

-data_generator.py generates random data for display on the Plantalytics dashboard.
-Every five minutes, a new sample is generated and uploaded to the server.
+lora_client.py prints data recieved from nodes into txt file with a timestamp when recieved. parse_data.py takes that data from that txt file and transfer to a new file.
+It then decodes, and parse it and sends it to back-end.

+TO USE, run the above Cron script commands as instructed.
+Three will be running.

 ## License